Danielnewheart/ai-canvas-webpage/tasks/tasks-prd-ai-canvas-tool.md

 - `components/canvas/Canvas.test.tsx` - Unit tests for the `Canvas.tsx` component.
 - `components/cards/NoteCard.tsx` - Component for rendering and editing a standard note-card with Markdown support.
 - `components/cards/NoteCard.test.tsx` - Unit tests for the `NoteCard.tsx` component.
-- `components/cards/WebCard.tsx` - Component for rendering a web-card with title, description, and favicon.
+- `components/cards/WebCard.tsx` - Component for rendering a web-card with title, description, favicon, and click functionality.
-- `components/cards/WebCard.test.tsx` - Unit tests for the `WebCard.tsx` component.
 - `components/ui/ChatPanel.tsx` - The AI chat interface, handling message display and user input.
 - `components/ui/ChatPanel.test.tsx` - Unit tests for the `ChatPanel.tsx` component.
 - `components/ui/WebPreviewPanel.tsx` - The panel for displaying external web pages from citations or web-cards.
 - `app/page.tsx` - The initial entry point of the application, displaying the simple chat interface.
 - `app/canvas/page.tsx` - The main page that hosts the canvas and chat panel UI.
 - `app/api/chat/route.ts` - The backend API route for handling requests to the LLM, including web search.
-- `app/api/metadata/route.ts` - The backend API route to fetch URL metadata (title, description) for web-cards.
+- `app/api/metadata/route.ts` - The backend API route to fetch URL metadata (title, description, favicon, image) for web-cards.
 - `lib/hooks/useCanvasState.ts` - A custom hook to manage the state of the canvas (e.g., cards, connections, zoom level).
 - `lib/hooks/useChat.ts` - A custom hook for managing the chat state and communication with the `/api/chat` endpoint.